 Research grant funding cannot be used to pay for participant incentives.
 Grant recipients are encouraged to present their material in SBAI seminars and conferences.
 We ask that you acknowledge the support in publications.

 To apply for a research grant, complete and submit our online SBAI Research Grant application form.

 Applications are due in September and April of each year.
 Refer to the application form for exact dates.
 Research grants may be either for research undertaken this academic year or for research planned for the following summer.

 When completing your grant application, we encourage you to keep the following in mind:

 - People from a variety of disciplines are on the Research Grants Committee.
-Please be clear how your subject matter is related to gender and/or women's studies in a way that is comprehensible to people far outside your field.
+Please be clear about how your subject matter is related to gender and/or women's studies in a way that is comprehensible to people far outside your field.

 - You should explain how your work is relevant to SBAI and convey precisely how your research contributes to the field.
 We will only support work that advances an understanding of gender, sexuality, and/or women’s studies.